 As we acquired exclusive worldwide license for right of use in Morganfield's Trademark, and Abe Yus's Trademark on May 1, 2023, and June 6, 2023, respectively, for a period of five years, we have generated sublicense revenue consist of fee charged to the customers who sublicensed the right of use of the Trademark from us.
-For the three months ended December 31, 2023, sublicense revenue was amounted to approximately \$61,000 while as of December 31, 2023 we engaged 10 customers as sublicensees who operated their restaurant under Morganfield's and Abe Yu's Trademark in Singapore, Malaysia and China.
+For the three months ended December 31, 2023 March 31, 2024, sublicense revenue was amounted to approximately \$61,000 while as \$43,000.
+As of December 31, 2023 March 31, 2024 we engaged 10 customers as sublicensees who operated their restaurant under Morganfield's and Abe Yu's Trademark in Singapore, Malaysia and China.
+We expect our sublicense revenue remain as insignificant to our operation for 2024 and beyond.